 Using a plain == operator is not advised.
 A method like secure_compare performs a "constant time" string comparison, which renders it safe from certain timing attacks against regular equality operators.

 Below is an example of this process.
-The example is written in Ruby for a Sinatra server but should give you a good idea of the approach.
+The example is written in Ruby for a Sinatra server, but it should give you a good idea of the approach.

 require 'sinatra'